Adventure Works Internet Sales tutorial (1400)

 This tutorial is based on Adventure Works Cycles, a fictitious company.
 Adventure Works is a large, multinational manufacturing company that produces and distributes bicycles, parts, and accessories for commercial markets in North America, Europe, and Asia.
 The company employs 500 workers.
 Additionally, Adventure Works employs several regional sales teams throughout its market base.
 Your project is to create a tabular model for sales and marketing users to analyze Internet sales data in the AdventureWorksDW database.

 To complete the tutorial, you must complete various lessons.
 In each lesson, there are tasks.
 Completing each task in order is necessary for completing the lesson.
 While in a particular lesson there may be several tasks that accomplish a similar outcome, but how you complete each task is slightly different.
 This method shows there is often more than one way to complete a task, and to challenge you by using skills you've learned in previous lessons and tasks.

-The purpose of the lessons is to guide you through authoring a basic tabular model by using many of the features included in SSDT.
+The purpose of the lessons is to guide you through authoring a basic tabular model by using many of the features included in Visual Studio with Analysis Services projects.
 Because each lesson builds upon the previous lesson, you should complete the lessons in order.

 This tutorial does not provide lessons about managing a server in Azure portal, managing a server or database by using SSMS, or using a client application to browse model data.